abib03/PyChain/README.md

 # PyChain

-I created a Blockchain-based ledger that allows for users to send and receive money and verifies the integrety of each financial transaction.
+I created a Blockchain-based ledger with Streamlit that allows for users to send and receive money and verifies the integrety of each financial transaction.
 The images below are my results.